ypinhsuan/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-* 4a.
-The student is not in a class.
+* 3b.
+The student is associated to class(es).

+    * 3b1.
+Tutor's Pet removes the student from the associated class(es).

-  Use case skips to step 5.
+      Use case resumes at step 4.

 **Use case: UC06 - Clear all students**

 **MSS**

 1. User requests to clear all students.
-2. Tutor's Pet removes all students from their associated classes.
-3. Tutor's Pet deletes all students.
+2. Tutor's Pet deletes all students.

     Use case ends.

+**Extensions**

+* 1a.
+Some or all students are associated to class(es).

+    * 1a1.
+Tutor's Pet removes all student entries in all class(es)

+      Use case resumes at step 2.

 **Use case: UC07 - Add a class**